fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubNamespace.md

 ```

 ### -NamespaceName
-The Event Hubs namespace name.
+Specifies the name of the Event Hubs namespace that this cmdlet creates.

 ```yaml
 Type: String